If the only meals some children eat are at school,

 The program began at the Northeast Iowa Food Bank in 2004 with 100 backpacks at five schools in the Waterloo School District.

-Today, the BackPack Program is available at 92 sites throughout the Northeast Iowa Food Bank’s service area.
+Today, the BackPack Program is available at more than 120 sites throughout the Northeast Iowa Food Bank’s service area.
 These sites include schools, churches, daycare centers and community centers.
-Thanks to many dedicated Food Bank and school volunteers as well as community support, more than 9,100 backpacks are distributed to nearly 3,500 children each month.
+Thanks to many dedicated Food Bank and school volunteers as well as community support, more than 10,000 backpacks are distributed to more than 4,000 children each month.

 This program is also available in the summer with distributions at Kids Cafe sites, youth activities, and summer feeding sites.
 For more information about the summer program, please contact the Northeast Iowa Food Bank.